jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 Every location emits weather conditions with `temperature` and `humidity` every X minutes.

-The `conditions` is the time-series data that we're going to refer here.
+The `conditions` is the time-series data we'll refer to here.

 ```ruby
 class Condition < ActiveRecord::Base